 \citet{fiore2013toward} define social cues as "biologically and physically determined features salient to observers because of their potential as channels of useful information."
 While there exist many types of definitions and taxonomies of social cues and signals, we take on this working definition as it has been accepted for use in human-computer interaction (HCI), and will aid our analysis of machine learning approaches to applying social cues in HRI.
 The widely accepted Computers Are Social Actors (CASA) paradigm states that people interpret computer behavior as social cues and express social cues towards computers \cite{nass1994computers}.
 One can assume that social cues that people direct at a computer will be similar to those that people direct at another person. \citet{leathers1976nonverbal} proposed a taxonomy of interpersonal communication types: verbal, visual, auditory, and invisible. \citet{feine2019taxonomy} built on this work to propose a taxonomy of social cues in conversational agents.

-To understand how bystander facial reactions to errors could be used as input for robots, we first need to understand these interactions from the perspective of behavioral science.
-In this section, we discuss existing literature to attempt to answer the following questions: \begin{itemize} \item What is human error? \item How do people behave when they detect another person's mistake? \end{itemize}
+To understand how human social cues could be used as input for robots to detect failures, we discuss existing behavioral science literature to address the following questions: \begin{itemize} \item What is human error? \item How do people behave when they detect another person's mistake? \end{itemize}

-To clarify the different types of error detection based on self and others, we introduce a working taxonomy of social signal-based error detection depicted in \autoref{tab:errortax}.
-As we hypothesize that people have better abilities to detect errors than robots, a \textbf{Type 3} error recognition method, where there is no self-awareness about the error, but it can be recognized by others, could aid robots to become better at the detection of errors previously unknown.
+We introduce a working taxonomy of social signal-based error detection depicted in \autoref{tab:errortax}.
+A \textbf{Type 3} error recognition method, where there is no self-awareness about the error but can be recognized by others, could aid robots to become better at the detection of errors previously unknown.
 We intentionally kept this taxonomy simple -- it is not meant to be comprehensive at characterizing all types of errors.
 Rather, it serves as a tool for researchers and practitioners to consider errors from a perspective of \textit{social awareness}.